Builder Licensing (Online)

 For more details, please visit BC Housing’s website at: https://www.bchousing.org/licensing-consumer-services/builder-licensing/CPD

-CHBA BC is a pre-approved education provider.
+CHBA BC is a pre-approved education provider to host CPD courses.

 What course formats are offered for CPD offerings?

-• Seminars or Webinars are typically live lecture style presentations that take place in an informal setting.
+• Seminars or Webinars are typically live lecture-style presentations that take place in an informal setting.
 They are not structured like a formal course and typically do not include a final exam.

 How do I access course discounts?

-Members of CHBA BC are eligible to receive a 25% discount on select courses.
+Active members of CHBA BC are eligible to receive a 25% discount on select courses.

-If you are interested in becoming a member, please contact the Local Home Builders’ Association in your area: https://mycpd.chbabc.org/local-associations.html.
+If you are interested in becoming a member, please contact the Local Home Builders’ Association in your area: https://chbabc.org/about/membership/.

 If you’re a member of a local Home Builders’ Association, please email education@cpd.chbabc.org to confirm eligibility for your course fee discount.
 (Note that simply signing up for CHBA BC student account does not qualify for a member discount.)